1ycx/FaceExpressionDetectionFlask/Readme.md

 - [x] Find a proper Face Expression detection model.
 - [x] Take live video from webcam with OpenCV.
 - [x] Use OpenCV haarcascades for face detection.
-- [x] Return prediction of the detected face image.
+- [x] Use ML model to predict expression.
 - [x] Integrate the model with the program.
 - [x] Build flask prototype.
 - [x] Make sure the flask app is running properly locally.